 The Wyck Association tells the story of Wyck, the quietly elegant home, historic gardens, farm buildings, and collection of objects and papers that reflect the everyday life of one Philadelphia family over three hundred years.
 Programs at Wyck draw on this family’s passion for education, its Quaker simplicity, and its love of natural history and horticulture.
 Through the preservation and interpretation of this rare resource, the Wyck Association works to enrich and strengthen community life.

 In 2007, the Wyck Association restored the fruit and vegetable gardens that had been on the Wyck site for centuries.
-The Home Farm is multi-functional, growing food for an on-site farmers market, providing an interactive outdoor classroom for local children and adults, and preserving historic agricultural traditions.
+The Home Farm is multi-functional, growing food for an on-site Home Farm Club, providing an interactive outdoor classroom for local children and adults, and preserving historic agricultural traditions.
 Our farm programming connects historical and modern-day ideas of agriculture, horticulture, preservation, and community.